weversonbarbieri/automotive_immobilizer_app/README.md

 - Identification of security system and key relearn procedures for various vehicle brands.
 - Display of download buttons for identified procedures.
 - Support for multiple vehicle makes and models.
+- VIN decode functionality to retrieve vehicle information based on the VIN.

 ## Project Structure